Aditig2305/aws-ec2-static-website/README.md

 Website data is stored on EBS volume and backup is taken using EBS snapshot.

 ## Screenshots
-Project screenshots are saved in a Word file for reference.
+Project screenshots are saved in a pdf file for reference.

 ## Author
 Aditi Gharge